 2. I’m thinking of you.
 Sometimes grief can come in waves.
 Letting someone know you are thinking of them as they are healing can be helpful.

 3. It’s not your fault.
 Women tend to feel guilt after suffering a miscarriage or infant loss, even if they are told they couldn’t do anything to prevent the outcome.
-It is important to be reminded that they were not the cause and that
+It is important to be reminded that they were not the cause and not at fault.

 1. Everything happens for a reason.
 While this is a common phrase loved ones use to show support, this can minimize the pain a couple experiences while searching for a reason why this happened to them.